GSA/digitalgov.gov/content/news/2022/05/2022-05-19-next-steps-for-section-508-compliance-at-the-office-of-natural-resources-revenue-stakeholder-interview-findings.md

 date: 2022-01-20 11:56:00 -0500
 title: "Next steps for Section 508 compliance at the Office of Natural Resources
   Revenue: stakeholder interview findings"
-deck: "Next steps for Section 508 compliance at the Office of Natural Resources
+deck: "**Next steps for Section 508 compliance at the Office of Natural Resources
-  Revenue: stakeholder interview findings.
-Read interview findings and discover the next steps used to ensure ONRR continues to be at the forefront of Section 508 compliance."
-summary: "Next steps for Section 508 compliance at the Office of Natural Resources Revenue: stakeholder interview findings.
-Read interview findings and discover the next steps used to ensure ONRR continues to be at the forefront of Section 508 compliance."
+  Revenue: stakeholder interview findings**&mdash;Read interview findings and discover the next steps used to ensure ONRR continues to be at the forefront of Section 508 compliance."
 # See all authors at https://digital.gov/authors
 authors:
   - digitalgov-team